Bootstrap based uncertainty bands for prediction in functional kriging: Acknowledgments

 \section{Acknowledgments}

 This work was supported by ``Futuro in Ricerca'' 2012 Grant (project no. RBFR12URQJ, named StEPhI) provided by the Italian Ministry of Education, Universities and Research.
-The authors are grateful to Alan Gelfand and all the participants of the StEPhI intermediate workshop for the fruitful discussion.
+The authors are grateful to all the participants of the StEPhI workshops for the fruitful discussions.